XarwinM/evoWFs/README.md

 ``python -m pylint probWFs --disable=E1101``
 I get an score of 8.93

-In total I've executed 4 tests, with 27 LOC and get a coverage of 35\% if we execute `coverage report -m`
+In total I've executed 4 tests, with 27 LOC and get a coverage of 35\% (found out by we executing `coverage report -m`).